smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Table Validation/readme.md

 12.  #SQLStatementTemp
 13.  #SQLStatementFinal

-I recomend running the `Table Validation Demo Tables.sql` first and run this on the provided sample set.
+I recomend running the `Table Validation Demo Tables.sql` first on the provided sample set.
 There are a number of items in the setup of the script that need to be modified.
 Once the final dataset is created, export to Miscrosoft Excel.

 ## Installation